 2. On a medium flame, heat oil in a pan.
 When the oil turns hot, test by dropping a small portion of the masala to the hot oil.
 It has to rise without browning.
 This is the right temperature.
 Gently slide the fish pieces and fry flipping as needed.
 When they become golden & crisp.
 Remove to a plate.

-Method 2 – make tawa fish fry
+Method 2 – Tawa fish fry

-1. For this method we have to roast the besan first otherwise it will leave a raw smell to the finished dish.
+1. For this method we have to roast the besan first else it will leave a raw smell to the finished dish.
 On a medium heat, roast besan in a small pan till it begins to smell good & aromatic.
 Do not over fry or brown it.
 Set this aside.

 2. Marinate fish with ginger garlic paste, salt, garam masala powder, amchur, lemon juice, chilli powder, kasuri methi, & turmeric.